pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_output/OneTimestepOneFilePerGroup/s_allow_previous_output.md

 Bool to check, if previous output is allowed to exist.
-Caution: pyMANGA may overwrite previous output if set to True.
+Caution: pyMANGA will overwrite previous output if set to True, as it recreates the corresponding files.
 Default is False